 Formation of this meteorite began as a chondritic body (trapped xenon isotopic patterns are the same as those of ordinary chondrites) that experienced 20 wt% partial melting at 1300°C (Petaev et al., 1994).
+The measured HSE abundances in Divnoe are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.
 Terrestrial contamination makes an accurate KAr gas retention age difficult to determine.
 After crystallization of 60 wt% of the partial melt, the remaining 40 wt% Na and K-rich liquid portion of the melt was segregated.
 The CGL and metal components are consistent with the residue after extraction of the melt, while the PP component represents a partial melt phase that was trapped and crystallized within the rock.
 The ORL component was formed late in the partial melt phase by reaction between sulfur vapor and residual olivine.
 All of this material experienced extensive recrystallization during slow cooling from 1000°C to 500°C, after which a secondary reheating event increased the temperature to 700°C, perhaps the result of impact ejection from the parent body 17.2 m.y. ago.
 This was followed by low-temperature annealing, which erased most of the shock features and produced the unique olivine lamellar structure.

 An alternative explanation for the observed crystallographic preferred orientation (CPO) of Divnoe olivine grains was proposed by Hasegawa et al. (2014, 2015), who argued that this fabric texture was the result of crystal accumulation at the bottom of a convecting magma chamber.
 However, in recognition of the mutually consistent description of Divnoe as a residue of partial melting, they concluded that the rock must have experienced a complex petrogenetic history probably involving melt flow.
 Notably, the brachinite-like achondrite NWA 6112 and brachinite EET 99407 have a similar O-isotopic compositions and CPO patterns as Divnoe.